itamair/drupal_layout_paragraphs_starterkit/README.md

     drush cim -y

-(there shouldn't any change to import).
+(there shouldn't any change to import, or only language.negotiation Update).

-so you will be All Set!
+then you will be All Set!

 The Layout Paragraphs Starterkit Drupal website should be reachable at the following link: